Omiyaru/SEToolbox-Reloaded/Readme.md

 The original author [midspace](https://github.com/midspace) has retired from working on [the original SE Toolbox](https://github.com/midspace/SEToolbox) as of 2019-08-23 and put it into maintainance mode as described [here](https://forum.keenswh.com/threads/7402115/).

-**Omis note : i am unfamilliar with thewhole github committing process so it has been a bit jank in the last few months , so i have been working locally **
+**Omis note : i am neew  to sthe whole github  so it has been a bit jank in the last few months , so i have been working locally **

 ---